qwo/blog/content/recurse/halfway-checkin.md

 Been blogging more as a self-reflective mechanism and share my knowledge and experience.
 But writing is tough and each entry takes hours to produce.
 I want to practice timeboxing entries while keeping up quality and improving my writing both technical and non-technical.

+### Finding a new Job

+Will be looking in February for full-time positions!
+Been a generalist engineer the past few years but want to maybe focus in on a product or service team in my next role.
+Maybe still doing full stack web or trying out systems or data engineering as a next step.

-Ringing in the new year.
-Looking optimistically at the next few weeks and onward into 2017!
+Ringing in the new year and looking optimistically at the next few weeks and onward into 2017!

+Thanks for reading :).